-In June 2013 the Department of Health published guidance for professionals when working with domestic violence and abuse helping health professionals to recognise factors that may indicate domestic violence and abuse and describes steps to ensure appropriate support and referral where necessary.
+In June 2013, the Department of Health published guidance for professionals when working with domestic violence and abuse helping health professionals to recognise factors that may indicate domestic violence and abuse and describes steps to ensure appropriate support and referral where necessary.

-Children start learning about food at a very early age.
-The messages they receive during this time lay the foundations for the choices they make about food as they move up to school and beyond.
+Children start learning about food at a very early age and the messages they receive during this time lay the foundations for the choices they make about food as they move up to school and beyond.
 With more than one in five children overweight or obese as they start their reception year, it’s never been more important to help them get a healthy start in life.

-That’s why the School Food Trust is leading work to help early years professionals meet children’s nutritional needs more consistently, and to help families with young children to develop the cooking skills and confidence they need to cook and eat more healthily.
+That’s why the Children’s Food Trust is leading work to help early years professionals meet children’s nutritional needs more consistently, and to help families with young children to develop the cooking skills and confidence they need to cook and eat more healthily.
 Read how Eat Better, Start Better is already helping childcare providers and local authorities around the country.